probantan/Neighbo/README.md

 ## User Requirements

-1. Sign in with the application to start using.
 2. Set up a profile about me and a general location and my neighborhood name.
 3. Find a list of different businesses in my neighborhood.
 4. Find Contact Information for the health department and Police authorities near my neighborhood.